Skip to main content

 My Reply

 --- Chapter Four --- I was living my life.
 Unaware.
 Unmoved.
 Certain I wouldn’t be the kind of girl who keeps bottles from strangers.
 In that letter, he said he felt something — not from knowing me, but from the space around me.
 From the way I wrote.
 From the way I existed in silence.
 He didn’t call it fate.
 He didn’t call it destiny.
 He called it a vibe.
 An energy he couldn’t explain.
-Maybe that’s what made it pure — there was no claim in it, no pressure, just a quiet recognition.
+Maybe that’s what made it pure — no claim in it, no pressure, just a quiet recognition.
 And somewhere between vibes and energy, between glass and tide, between strangers and something more — a story began.
 We don’t remember the exact words now.
 He doesn’t remember the sentences.
 I didn’t save the letter.
 He deleted his profile.
 Now there is nothing left to find — no trace of that letter, no proof our first conversation ever existed.
 Only memory.
 And the quiet knowing that it happened.
 The sea does not keep ink.
 It keeps intention.
 I had almost thrown it back.
 Instead, I gave it a chance.
-In th...
+In t...

 The Sixth Day